 - A letter before claim is sent to the defaulting party.
 This will set out the dispute, the late payment, the sums outstanding, and the interest due.
 The level of interest claimed will depend upon the terms of the contract, and relevant statutory provisions.
 We advise and then calculate the claim.

 The terms of a trading relationship between a small business and a large corporate will often be governed by the large corporate’s standard terms.
 Standard terms are open to scrutiny, and may impose provisions relating to payment that are unfavourable to the supplying business.

 The courts will often interpret contract terms between parties in the event of a dispute.
 In a business to business contract, the courts will tend to look at the equality of bargaining power.
 Strict interpretation is often the method of analysis that the courts adopt.
 For contracts and terms and conditions relating to the provision of services in the finance technology sector, the courts will look at the size of the parties as a first step.
 That may evidence a presumption of an inequality in bargaining power.

 But, if the terms have been negotiated and lawyers have been involved, then that presumption can be negated by the larger party.
 Relying on presumptions and interpretations is not a solid footing and best avoided.
 We understand why SMEs are often keen for the business and do not want to “blow the deal”.
 We find a work around to provide the best protection in the circumstances.

 Research shows that most small businesses do not consider the terms of engagement.
-We provide the advice necessary to give you the full picture.
-Without understanding the terms of engagement, you will be signing up to terms that may be unfair, and thus open to challenge.
 If the terms are challenged or negotiated, then late payment is unlikely to be an imminent risk.